hftsoi/symbolfit/README.md

 ```
 julia --version
 ```
-If julia is not found, most properly it is not yet included in PATH.
+If julia is not found, most probably it is not yet included in PATH.
 To include, do:
 ```
 export PATH="$PATH:/path/to/<Julia directory>/bin"
 ```